 Unsuccessful entrants will not be contacted and poems will not be returned.

-Once the deadline for entries has passed, poems will be distributed to three judges appointed by the University of Canberra.
+Once the deadline for entries has passed, de-identified entries will be distributed to the judging panel by the University of Canberra.
 The judges will choose a maximum of 60 poems that will constitute the Prize Longlist, from which they will select a shortlist of 6 poems, the runner-up and the winning poem.

 The Administrators' decision in respect of all matters to do with the competition will be final and no correspondence will be entered into.